moby/moby/docs/sources/reference/commandline/cli.rst

 .. code-block:: bash

-    $ sudo docker run -e MYVAR1 --env MYVAR2=foo --envfile ./env.list ubuntu bash
+    $ sudo docker run -e MYVAR1 --env MYVAR2=foo --env-file ./env.list ubuntu bash

 This sets environmental variables to the container.
 For illustration all three flags are shown here.
 Where -e and --env can be repeated, take an environment variable and value, or if no "=" is provided, then that variable's current value is passed through (i.e. $MYVAR1 from the host is set to $MYVAR1 in the container).
-The --envfile flag takes a filename as an argument and expects each line to be a VAR=VAL format.
+The --env-file flag takes a filename as an argument and expects each line to be a VAR=VAL format.

 .. code-block:: bash